Symbol of Sacrifice: Production

 The battle scenes are generally shown in static wide-angle shots.
 The Zulu are portrayed from a distance as an "ant-like mass" to emphasise how much they outnumbered the British forces.
 South African magazine Stage and Cinema reported in April 1918 that 25,000 extras were employed in the production.
 According to Stone, who also played a soldier in the Rorke's Drift scenes, the Zulu extras were extremely enthusiastic during filming of the fight scenes.
 Although they had been supplied with rubber-tipped assegai for safety, they swung them instead as clubs against the actors portraying the British forces.
 Stone recalled that the British actors were forced to defend themselves by swinging their rifle butts and that blood was drawn on both sides in the clash.
+Some 1,600 British uniforms were made for use in the film.
+The inclusion of the black love triangle storyline led to the first appearance of a witchdoctor in film.

 Some of the scenes featuring the Prince Imperial were shot within Natal.
-His flashback to Windsor Castle was filmed on a specially-built set that measured 40 ft in width and 90 ft in length.
+His flashback to Windsor Castle was filmed on a specially built set that measured 40 ft in width and 90 ft in length.
 This set alone cost £1,000 of the film's £20,000 budget.
 The prince's funeral procession was shot on the site of the actual procession in Pietermaritzburg.
 The procession in the film features an elaborate military parade and vast crowds of civilians shot from a high angle and in wide-shot.
+Other sets included a reconstruction of the Zulu capital at Ulundi while 160 tents were made for depictions of British Army camps.